|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Assigned to the 20th Air Force, 73rd Bombardment Wing, 498th Bombardment Group, 875th Bombardment Squadron.
 Tail code T Square 42.
 No known nickname or nose art.
 This B-29 was lost on its first bombing mission.
 When lost, engine and weapon serial numbers were not noted in Missing Air Crew Report 10853 (MACR 10853).

-On January 3, 1945 one of ninety-seven B-29s that took off from Isley Field on Saipan piloted by 1st Lt Richard C. Stickney, Jr. armed with incendiary bombs on a bombing mission against the port facilities and urban areas of Nagoya.
-Over the target, anti-aircraft fire was meager, and enemy fighter aircraft attacks were described as moderate.
+On January 3, 1945 took off from Isley Field on Saipan piloted by 1st Lt Richard C. Stickney, Jr. armed with incendiary bombs as one of ninety-seven B-29s on a bombing mission against the port facilities and urban areas of Nagoya.
+Over the target, anti-aircraft fire was meager, and enemy fighter aircraft attacks were moderate.
 Returning, this bomber crashed on Anatahan Island, killing the entire crew on impact.
 When this aircraft failed to return it was officially declared Missing In Action (MIA).

 Recovery of Remains